Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Introduction

-Our paper is structured as follows: first we discuss known issues in both online participation processes as well as general online discussions in Section \ref{sec:issues}.
-We then give an overview of the tasks that can be solved by machine learning methods to enhance deliberation in online participation in Section \ref{sec:tasks}.
-Afterwards we list all software tools that already make use of NLP methods in practice in Section \ref{sec:platforms}, before giving a final conclusion and an outlook on future research in Section \ref{sec:conlcusion}.
+Our paper is structured as follows: first, we describe the methodology employed for conducting the extensive literature review in Section \ref{sec:meth}.
+We then define the most important terms in Section \ref{subsec:term} and discuss known issues in both online participation processes as well as general online discussions in Sections~\ref{subsec:issues} and \ref{subsec:disissues}.
+Next, we provide an overview of the tasks that can be solved by ML methods to enhance deliberation in online discussions in Section~\ref{sec:tasks}.
+Subsequently, we present software tools that already make use of NLP methods in practice in Section~\ref{sec:platforms}.
+Finally, we outline key challenges and open problems in Section \ref{sec:challenges}.
+Section~\ref{sec:conlcusion} concludes the paper with a summary of our findings and an outlook on future research directions.